-Cash flow problems for small businesses seems to on the rise.
+Cash flow problems for small businesses seems to be on the rise.
 So much so that company owners are struggling to pay staff wages.
 According to new research from QuickBooks, as many as one in seven small business owners are experiencing cash flow problems.

 So, what’s the main cause of cash flow problems?